 La Centrale, Lacanau, France

-This beautiful 10 miles of beach has been home to international surfing competitions for nearly 40 years and it’s not hard to see why.
+This beautiful 10 mile of beach has been home to international surfing competitions for nearly 40 years and it’s not hard to see why.
 It caters for all abilities with waves ranging from two to eight-foot depending on where you choose to surf, and Lacanau itself is a charming seaside town with colourful architecture and lively bars.
-If you head just beyond the northernmost groin you’ll often catch good waves and further up still towards La Nord there are some great long right waves where you can ride 100-150 meters all the way to the beach.
-If you want to do some legend spotting head here in mid-August to watch the Lacanau Pro Contest where the best surfers from around the world come to show off their skills.
+If you head just beyond the northernmost groyne you’ll often catch good waves and further up still towards La Nord there are some long right waves where you can ride 100-150 metres all the way to the beach.
+Head here in mid-August to watch the Lacanau Pro Contest where the best surfers from around the world come to show off their skills.

 Poetto Beach, Cagliari, Sardinia

 Last but not least is another less well-known beach in the south of Sardinia, and for those who think there’s no good surf to be had in the Mediterranean – think again.
 This 3.7 mile beach is where all the locals come to sunbathe and unwind in picture perfect surroundings.
 Catch waves up to a moderate six foot in height and admire views of the Sella del Diavolo hills as you cruise back towards the beach.
 If you come here during the summer months you should also be able to spot pink flamingo flying around!
 The waves are generally less powerful compared to the Atlantic but the water is warmer, so if a relaxing style of surfing is more your thing then here’s well worth a visit.